Red-legged sun squirrel: Ecology

 The red-legged sun squirrel is diurnal and forages in the upper and middle storeys of large trees.
 The diet consists primarily of fruits and seeds, but some green vegetation and arthropods are also eaten; much time is spent foraging along branches and probing into crevices for insects and their larvae.
-In captivity, these squirrels caught and ate birds introduced into their cages, and also ate birds eggs.
+In captivity, these squirrels caught and ate birds introduced into their cages, and also ate bird eggs.

 These squirrels are usually observed alone or in pairs, but seem to be gregarious as they have been seen grooming each other and resting side by side.
 Nesting takes place in holes in trunks and branches which are lined by twigs with their green leaves still attached.
 Breeding takes place twice a year with usually two young being born in each litter.